FAQs – Holiday Pay Calculation and Other Working Time DevelopmentsPosted in : Supplementary Articles NI on 3 May 2016

 - Our leave year runs from January to December.

 - Due to her length of service, the employee’s annual leave entitlement is 30 days, plus 12 days paid leave on public & bank holidays each year.
 (She had also carried 5 days allowance into 2013 from 2012 under our normal annual leave rules – there was no sickness issue involved in this).
 She started the year with 30 days annual leave allowance for that year, plus 5 carried in from 2012, plus her public holiday entitlement.

 - In this case, the employee went off sick in June 2013, having taken 2.5 days annual leave and having benefitted from 6 public holidays.
 She therefore had 32.5 days leave remaining in 2013.

-- In cases of long term sickness, our policy permits carry-over of the stat minimum 28 days to the following leave year, minus any leave the employee has benefited from during the year (including public holidays).
+- In cases of long-term sickness, our policy permits carry-over of the statutory minimum 28 days to the following leave year, minus any leave the employee has benefited from during the year (including public holidays).
 If she had returned during 2014, we would have permitted her to carry 19.5 days into the following year (i.e. 28 minus 2.5 annual leave days taken, minus 6 public holidays benefitted from).

 - She used 53 of these days during 2015, and carried the remaining 5 days into 2016, in line with our normal procedures.

 - In April 2015 The employee emailed the HR Manager who had been dealing with her absence and asked: “Can you please explain to me how leave for 2013 is simply forfeited in light of the ruling in Stringer v HMRC?”